-This is the seventeenth volume of Gender, Poverty, and Environmental Indicators on African Countries published by the Statistics Department of the African Development Bank Group.
+This is the eighteenth volume of Gender, Poverty, and Environmental Indicators on African Countries published by the Statistics Department of the African Development Bank Group.
 The publication also provides some information on the broad development trends relating to gender, poverty and environmental issues in the 54 African countries.
-Gender, Poverty and Environmental Indicators on African Countries 2016 was prepared by the Economic and Social Statistics Division of the Statistics Department.
+Gender, Poverty and Environmental Indicators on African Countries 2017 was prepared by the Economic and Social Statistics Division of the Statistics Department.

 The report presents some of the major opportunities and challenges facing the diversification of the travel and tourism industry in Africa – from generating revenue and creating jobs to attracting new travel and tourism markets; and from developing niche tourism products to sustaining hotel and airline growth; and from leveraging social media to utilizing on-line travel engines.

 Since November 2005, the Bank publishes bi-annually The African Statistical Journal which is intended to foster improved communication and contact among analysts, policy makers and data producers in Africa.
 It is established also to serve as a research outlet and information sharing publication among academic and practicing statisticians mainly in Africa.
 The Journal aims to promote the understanding of statistical development in the African region.